5106 Whitman Way, Carlsbad, CA 92008

 Toploader’s Dancing in the Moonlight is also not a metaphor, it’s about happy people actually dancing in the moonlight and it’s impossible not to tap your toes to this one.

-If you want to listen to these songs anywhere, you might want to check out our favorite music apps for both Android and iPhone.
+If you want to listen to these songs anywhere, you might want to check out these music apps for both Android and iPhone.